 - Contract (to provide the Service)

-- Legitimate interests (to secure and improve the Service, prevent fraud, and support customers)
+- Legitimate interests (to secure, measure, analyze, and improve the Service — including pseudonymized product-usage analytics — to prevent fraud, and to support customers)

 - Legal obligations (invoicing, tax, and compliance)